radian628/unofficial-desmos-wiki/src/meta/development.md

 - `statictext` is identical to `staticmath`, except it uses Text Mode syntax.

 When in doubt, look over other pages to see how they're using the shortcodes.

+### Crosslinks

+Crosslinks come in two forms: Internal crosslinks, and external crosslinks.

+#### Internal Crosslinks

+Any page can define a `crosslinks` frontmatter attribute that denotes a list of phrases that will be converted into links to that page fully automatically.
+As more pages are added, including ones that might have names that correspond to common words, this auto-crosslinking behavior may be revised, with auto-crosslinks being treated more like external crosslinks.

+#### External Crosslinks

+External crosslinks (crosslinks to other sites) are specified in a `crosslinks.json` file in the root directory of this repository.
+Any phrase surrounded by double parens which corresponds to a key in `crosslinks.json` will be turned into a crosslink, similar to what Wikipedia does with double brackets (double brackets aren't used here because they mess up Markdown syntax highlighting).
+As an example, `{{ "((" }}list{{ "))" }}` becomes ((list)).